 USA Softball NCAA NFHS Glove/Mitt A Glove/Mitt may be worn by any player.
 The dimensions of any glove/mitt used by any player shall not exceed the specifications set forth in Rule 3.
-The Pitcher's glove may be of one solid color or multicolored as long as the color(s) are not the color of the ball being used in the 3.4 All players except the catcher must use a leather fielder's glove/mitt that meets the specifications of Rule 3.
+The Pitcher's glove may be of one solid color or multicolored as long as the color(s) are not the color of the ball being used in the game.
+3.4 All players except the catcher must use a leather fielder's glove/mitt that meets the specifications of Rule 3.
 The use of any treatment or device that fundamentally changes the specifications of gloves is prohibited and renders the equipment altered and unusable for play.
 3.6.1 A glove/mitt may be worn by any player.
-Glove/mitt may not be entirely Optic Yellow.
+Glove/mitt may be multi-colored as long as one of those colors is not the color of the ball.
 No markings inside or outside that give the appearance of the ball are allowed.
-1-4-1 1-4-1b& c 3.4 Catcher may wear a glove / mitt of any dimension.
-First baseman can wear a mitt but must meet dimensional requirements.
+1-4-1 Glove/mitt - may be worn by any defensive player and must meet dimensional requirements.
+3.4 Catcher may wear a glove / mitt of any dimension.
 3.6.1.1 Catcher can wear a glove or mitt of any dimension.
 Defensive fielders can wear either a glove or mitt but meet the dimensional requirements.
 1-4-2 Pitcher's Glove - may be one solid color or multicolor as long as one of the colors is not the color of the ball used in the game played.
 3.4 Any player's glove May not be the color of the ball but may be any combination of other colors.
-3.6.2 Any player's glove can be a maximum of two colors not distracting.
-Lacing shall not be the color of the ball.
-Glove/mitt may not be entirely Optic Yellow.
+3.6.2 Glove/mitt may be multi-colored as long as one of those colors is not the color of the ball.
 No markings inside or outside that give the appearance of the ball are allowed.
 1-4-1 Helmet Helmet - Offense, must be NOCSAE approved with a NOCSAE approved face mask/guard with visible NOCSAE stamp.
 Chin strip OPTIONAL.
 No mention of color.
-The helmet shall have a non-glare (not mirror like) surface.
+Fast Pitch Only: The helmet shall have a non-glare (not mirror like) surface.
 3.5E NOTE All team members must use the same color, with permanent NOCSAE mark and warning label legible.
 Highly reflective, mirror-like chrome-finish helmets of any color are prohibit.
 An offensive player may wear a helmet with a commercially manufactured protective mask attached.
 The face mask should meet the NOCSAE standard for the mask and helmet combination and must be permanently attached by the manufacturer.
-In addition any defensive player may wear a face mask, whether the mask is attached to a 3.8.3 A batting helmet with a permanently affixed NOCSAE Stamp and legible exterior warning label is mandatory for each batter, on-deck batter, players/students in the coach's boxes, runners and retired runners.
+In addition any defensive player may wear a face mask, whether the mask is attached to a helmet or not.
+3.7.1 3.8.2 3.8.3 A batting helmet with a permanently affixed NOCSAE Stamp and legible exterior warning label is mandatory for each batter, on-deck batter, players/students in the coach's boxes, runners and retired runners.
 The exterior warning label must be affixed outside of the helmet, which includes both sides of the bill, in either sticker form or embossed.
 The batting helmet shall have a non-glare (not mirror like) surface.
 1-6-1